-- 1. earn 1, 2, or 3 credit hours in the internship, as agreed upon in the written plan; minimum hours to be completed at the internship location: 1 credit hour, 50 intern hours; 2 credit hours, 100 intern hours, and 3 credit hours, 150 intern hours; - 2. earn as many as 3 credit hours by intern work, in any combination of 1-, 2-, or 3-credit internships; Internships will be coordinated through the Office of the Dean of Faculty.
+- 1.) earn one, two, or three credit hours in the internship, as agreed upon in the written plan; minimum hours to be completed at the internship location: 1 credit hour, 50 intern hours; 2 credit hours, 100 intern hours, and 3 credit hours, 150 intern hours - earn as many as 3 credit hours by intern work, in any combination of 1, 2, or 3-credit internships; Internships will be coordinated through the Office of the Dean of Faculty which each student enrolls is determined by the placement test score, high school mathematics courses completed, and desired major of the student.